aj-developer2020/certified_out/README.md

 #### Block

-* An instructor can create a block(Lecture, lab, etc.).
+* An instructor can create a block (.ecture, lab, etc.).

-* One day could have multiple blocks.
+* One day can have multiple blocks.

 #### Attendance

 * Instructors can create attendance for specific blocks.

-* Student's can only view, their own attenance.
+* Students can only view their own attenance.

 #### Assignments

-* Instructors can create assignments for the class
+* Instructors can create assignments for the class.

 * Students can view all assignments.

-* Instructors can add grades, for each created assignment.
+* Instructors can add grades for each created assignment.

 * Students can only view their own grades.